 - Barcode numbers are globally unique numbers and protected

 - There is NO product information encoded in retail barcodes.
 6

 - The bars of the barcode ONLY encode the number shown under the bars.
 Scanning the bars is just a quick way to enter the barcode number into a retailers computer system so that the product information, pricing etc., show up at the checkout.

 - When a retailer first receives your product, they will scan the barcode or type it into their computer system.
 They will also enter other product information, e.g. product name, description, retail price, supplier etc. After this, when the barcode is scanned at the checkout, the correct information will be displayed.
 7

 - You need a different barcode number for each unique product – and then you can sell thousands or millions of the same product with the same barcode number on it.

 - Colour and size variations or products each need a different barcode number.
 8

-- The best way to get a barcode onto your product is to incorporate the barcode image into the design of your product packaging.
+- The best way to get a barcode onto your product is to incorporate the barcode image into your product packaging design.
 9

 - Barcode numbers say NOTHING about the country of origin of the product or the company.
 10

 - Our barcodes can be scanned by ALL retailers WORLDWIDE.
 However, a very small group of retailers have extra requirements that restrict barcodes.
 11